How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 In addition to all of these, Heroic Inbox is available at a single one-off price.
 The cost savings against the nearest SaaS solution are huge, year-on-year.

-Building a restricted access members’ only area in WordPress needn’t be a stressful experience.
+Restricting users’ access to pages (or posts), or building members’ only area in WordPress needn’t be a stressful experience.
 Nor simply academic.

 Members’ only areas should be highly engaging 2-way knowledge transfer environments.